foundriesio/docs/source/reference-manual/linux/factory-device-reset.rst

 Factory Reset
 =============

-In this context, factory reset means restoring the device to the original state.
+In this context, Factory reset means restoring a device to the original state.
-This is a feature of LmP rather than FoundriesFactory.
+This is a feature of LmP, rather than of FoundriesFactory®.
-Reset is performed as a script in ramdisk during boot.
+A reset is performed as a script in ramdisk during boot.
-It is triggered by presence of specific files.
+It is triggered by the presence of specific files.
 Presence of the files is specified in the following order:

 #. ``/var/.factory_reset``